 Where to Source Beddings for nesting boxes

 The different hen beddings can be sourced at different places.
 Here are some of the common bedding materials and their sources.
+Do not use yard waste like old leaves, grass clippings, or pine needles that easily mold and can cause odors in your eggs.

 - Pine shavings: They can be easily found in nearby stores packed in convenience bales at a lower price.